francinjr/nlw_expert_nodejs/README.md

 A real-time voting system where users can create a poll and other users can cast their votes.
 The system generates a ranking among the options and updates the votes in real-time.

+ Contents: Development of a back-end application in Node.js, application of REST API concepts, using TypeScript, Fastify as a framework, integration of Prisma ORM, Docker to handle PostgreSQL and Redis services, Zod for data validation and WebSocket for communication real-time.

 ## Requisites

 - Docker;